 You might think that it would be easy to define abuse but it turns out to be quite complicated.
 Abuse has many forms.
 Sometimes the abuser intends to do harm, sometimes not.
 Sometimes the harm done is obvious, sometimes not.
 Sometimes even the person who is being harmed may not be convinced that what happened is abuse.
 How do you sort out such a complicated situation?
 Well, not easily.
 Here we can only hint at the kind of complexities that exist and hope that thinking through some of these issues will help you to develop good instincts about when the language of abuse is appropriate.

 Legal Definitions: US In the US, Federal law sets a kind of minimum standard upon which states can expand.
-The Federal Child Abuse Prevention and Treatment Act (CAPTA) as amended by the Keeping Children and Families Safe Act of 2003 defines child abuse and neglect as, at minimum:
+The Federal Child Abuse Prevention and Treatment Act (CAPTA) (42 U.S.C.A. § 5106g), as amended by the CAPTA Reauthorization Act of 2010 (see text here) defines child abuse and neglect as, at minimum:

 Note the word "recent".
 Does something stop becoming abuse because it happened a long time ago?
 Does it become something else as time passes?
 I don’t think so.
 Note also the emphasis on major consequences (death, serious harm).
 It seems pretty clear that this is a definition designed to minimize access to the judicial system by people who have been abused.
 It might as well have said "stop whining" or "go to your room and don’t come out until you have a smile on your face".
 Given this definition, it should not be surprising that many survivors of abuse find little help in judicial process.
 Some states have improved significantly on this definition.
 To see how states have defined the legal standard of abuse go here.

 Legal Definitions: International Definitions of abuse developed in international contexts seem a little more helpful.
 The World Health Organization defines "child maltreatment" as: